maramification/Reckoning-of-The-Revenant-Decision-Making-Game/README.md

 ## Credits

-This project was developed by [our team].
+This project was developed by our team.
 We would like to acknowledge the following resources and tools:

 - **3D Models**: https://sketchfab.com/
 - **Audio**: Gesaffelstein / daniel.mp3